tad-lispy/ecosystem-simulation/README.md

 There are several goals and constraints that drive the development of this system.
 I discuss them below.

+### Fun 😀

+This system was created mostly for fun and I hope it will remain fun to use it for simulations development.

 ### Simplicity

 I hope it can be used by hobbysts (for fun) or in education (programming, ecology, systems thinking).
 This means that it should be easy to set up.
-Preferabely development should not require anything else than Elm compiler (and tools coming with it) and a modern web browser.
-Results should be easy to share publish on-line.
+Preferabely development should not require anything else than Elm compiler (and tools coming with it) or a service like [Ellie](https://ellie-app.com/) and a modern web browser.
+Results should be easy to share (publish on-line, etc.)

 ### Actor centric development

 Applications should focus on programming actors.
-The macro behaviour of the system should be an amerging property of micro behaviours of actors.
+The macro behaviour of a system should be an amerging property of micro behaviours of actors.
+We program behaviours and watch the trends emerging.

 ### Esthetics

-Smooth animations, nice colors, sharp shapes.
+Smooth animations, nice colors, crispy shapes.
 It should be attractive and fun to play with.
-Something you can keep kids interested in.
+Let's try to keep kids interested in it long enough for them to learn something.

+## Ideas for Further Development

+- Richer environment

+  Global state of the ecosystem (e.g. climate) and local conditions of the environment (e.g. weather).

+- Statistics

+  In the app there should be some simple graphs (population, etc.) There should also be a way to export data for more advanced analytics with tools like Jupyter Notebook.

+- Embedding simulations

+  A way to run and control the simulation as part of your own Elm application.